 STORY OF TEXAS COWBOY HALL OF FAME – The Texas Cowboy Hall of Fame was founded in 1997 by Bobby and Susan Kerr of Hico, Texas, to pay homage to the outstanding horsemen and women in Texas, who have excelled in and out of the arena.
 In 2001, Holt and Jo Hickman moved the Texas Cowboy Hall of Fame to the Fort Worth Stockyards to compliment the world class exhibits already located in Barn A.

-TEXAS COWBOY HALL OF FAME – honors over 140 Texas men and women who have excelled in the sport of rodeo and cutting, performing, ranching and rodeo sports medicine.
+TEXAS COWBOY HALL OF FAME – honors 151 Texas men and women who have excelled in the sport of rodeo and cutting, performing, ranching and rodeo sports medicine.
 The ways of the rodeo cowboy are an extension of the hard-working ranching cowboy’s competitive nature and pioneering spirit.
 We strive to enlighten visitors on not only the sport of rodeo and its divisions, but also its origins that lie deep within the historic ranches of Texas.

 Some of the inductees include: Ty Murray (7-time World Champion All Around Cowboy), Tuff Hedeman (4-time World Champion Bull Rider), Charmayne James (11-time World Champion Barrel Racer), and Don Gay (8-time World Champion Bull Rider, Bob Moorhouse (former General Manager of the Pitchfork Ranch), Dr. J. Pat Evans (Co-Founder of the Justin Sports Medicine Clinic), Tommy Lee Jones (Rancher, Polo Player, Actor, Author, Producer, Director), Tyler Magnus (Horsemanship Clinician and Professional Team Roper), Barry Corbin (Actor and Rancher), Red Steagall (Rancher, Official Cowboy Poet of Texas, Musician and Singer) and George Strait (Cowboy, Rancher, Entertainer).
 Each booth contains photographs and memorabilia including World Champion buckles, saddles, photos, reins, clothing and much more.
 Many of the booths also have a video, depicting the honorees’ careers.